Home Stories INSPIRE SALONE SERIES: SHE CONQUERED

 Being a person with a handicap definitely comes with its challenges.

 Hannah explained that she has gone through a lot.
 There were times when she had to question her existence.
-There were times when her self-esteem and confidence gave way to low self-worth and not believing in herself.
-There were times when the famous question came to mind; what if I was not born a handicapped?
+Sometimes, her self-esteem and confidence gave way to low self-worth and not believing in herself.
+There were times when the famous question came to mind: what if I was not born handicapped?

-When growing up she lived in isolation, segregation , charity and pity.
+When growing up, she lived in isolation, segregation, charity, and pity.
 She had to depend on friends and family at the orphanage home to help her through the daily activities.
 She was always seen as incapable of achieving greater things in life.
-Sometimes, people see disability as a personal tragedy , as a punishment for wrongdoing or as indicated for the lack of ability to behave as expected in society.
+Sometimes, people see disability as a personal tragedy or as a punishment for wrongdoing.

 During her school days, Hannah dreaded the rise of the sun.
-Her friends would always make fun of her due to the way she walked.
-She couldn’t play nor mingle with them.
-Since childhood she had always wanted to fit in.
-The bullying still continues at the University where only the stares of people could shrink you.
-She has to deal with the pressure of waking up early to attend lectures which she is always late for because she can not walk properly and her using crutches to walk, struggling with transportation issues, definitely slows her down.
+Her peers would always make fun of her due to the way she walked.
+She couldn’t play or mingle with them.
+Since childhood, she has wanted to fit in.
+The bullying still continues at the University, where only the stares of people can shrink you.
+She has to deal with the pressure of waking up early to attend lectures, which she is always late for because she cannot walk properly.
+Using crutches to walk and struggling with access to a reliable means of transportation definitely slows her down.

 “I don’t mind people looking at me anymore.
-I have gone through so many hurdles which made me who I am today,” stated Hannah Sesay.
+I have gone through so many hurdles that have made me who I am today,” stated Hannah Sesay.

-Hannah decided that her disability would not serve as a deterrent to her doing what she loves.
-Even though she is living with a disability and life has been so hard for her, she loves taking care of young persons and children.
+Hannah decided that her disability would not deter her from doing what she loves.
+Even though she lives with a disability and life has been hard for her, she loves taking care of young people and children.

-She became a teacher at the Pa Lokko Primary School owned by the orphanage home she was raised in.
-Because of her hard work and seriousness, news went around that Hannah was the head teacher of the said school.
-She was always there to ensure the smooth running of the school and to solve problems when they occurred.
+She became a teacher at the Pa Lokko Primary School, which was owned by the orphanage home where she was raised.
+Because of her hard work and seriousness, news went around that Hannah was the head teacher of the school.
+She was always there to ensure the school was running smoothly and solve problems when they occurred.
 Her disability did not deter her quest for the best.
-She became the center of attention, loved by both parents and their children.
+She became the center of attention, loved by parents and their children.

 However, Hannah wanted to explore and empower herself.
 She knew there were greater things for her to achieve.
 She was done limiting herself.
-Due to her love in taking care of children, she quitted working as a teacher to actually pursue a career out of it by getting a degree in early childhood.
+Due to her love of children, she quit working as a teacher to pursue a career in early childhood by getting a degree.

 Hannah became consistent and determined as ever to push forward.
 She became what people did not envision her to be.
-She’s so independent and has proven that no matter one’s situation there is always a light at the end of the tunnel.
+She’s so independent and has proven that no matter the situation, there is always a light at the end of the tunnel.

 HER MESSAGE TO SIERRA LEONEANS WITH DISABILITY

 ‘’Put God first in whatever you do!!
-Don’t let your disability serve as a bar to you not pursuing your dreams.
+Don’t let your disability prevent you from pursuing your dreams.
 You can be whatever you want to be.
-You have the opportunity to become better just like the Sierra Leonean without any disability.
-Let’s change societal perceptions together!”- Hannah Sesay briefs.
+You can become better, just like the Sierra Leoneans, without disability.
+Let’s change societal perceptions together!’ —Hannah Sesay briefs.

 Photo Credit: Moseray Koroma( Super Mos Photography): +23278145373/ +23288914840